Norfolk: Poor Law after 1834

 There are a number of places deemed extra parochial.
 A number in the "Poor Law Board Annual Report Volume 11 (1859)" are listed as awaiting Union allocation under the "Extra Parochial Places Act", 20th.
 Vic (1856-7).
 The following list is under Norfolk in the above report.
 Places marked (*) have additional info in the following notes.

-- It is not known where the following 2 places are situated at present :-
+- It is not known where the following place is situated at present :-

 - Marsh land on the south side of the Rive Bure.